-Do Bouncers and Bar Staff Need to be RBS Certified in California?
+Do Bouncers and Bar Staff Really Need to be RBS Certified in California?

 Starting a career in the California hospitality industry means navigating strict alcohol laws and certification rules.
 And one of the biggest questions for security staff, bartenders, and other bar employees is: Do bouncers and bar staff need to be RBS certified in California?